serversideup/webext-bridge/README.md

 > Required | `string`

 Can be a domain name reversed like `com.github.facebook.react_devtools` or any `uuid`.
-Call `Bridge.setNamespace` in `window` context with same value, so that `crx-bridge` knows which payload belongs to which extension (in case there are other extensions using `crx-bridge` in a tab).
+Call `Bridge.setNamespace` in `window` context with same value, so that `webext-bridge` knows which payload belongs to which extension (in case there are other extensions using `webext-bridge` in a tab).
 Make sure namespace string is unique enough to ensure no collisions happen.

 ---